anna-dor-plumsail/documents-docs/source/flow/how-tos/create-pdf-from-html-template.rst

 Before starting, ensure that you `added Plumsail Documents connector to Microsoft Flow <../../getting-started/use-from-flow.html>`_.

 We will firstly generate HTML document from a template.
 Then we will convert it to PDF.
-In this article we will generate PDF invoice based on some data.
+In this article, we will generate PDF invoice based on some data.
 This is how our final PDF file looks:

 .. image:: ../../_static/img/flow/how-tos/html-and-pdf-result.png
    :alt: Result PDF file